A Typical Year at MDA

 The MDA made a conscious and deliberate decision in the late 80’s to work toward the establishment of a dedicated research facility to accelerate the rate of research.
 In 1993, the Melbourne Neuromuscular Research Institute (MNRI) was born, and since then, research sponsored by the MDA has been critically acclaimed by researchers both here, across Australia and around the world.

 Today we are at the “cutting edge” and close to fulfilling the original hopes, dreams and aspirations for members of our community.
-And scientist from the MNRI are more than playing there part in the laboratories – they form an integral part of the MDA’s programs.
+And scientist from the MNRI are more than playing their part in the laboratories – they form an integral part of the MDA’s programs.
 From contributing to Information Groups, writing for newsletters or attending CampMDA as a friend.
 It all amounts to a step closer to the solution.

 The Disability Sector is a competitive market place.
 Not in the sense of profit but more to do with meeting societal expectations to provide services and support that are safe, relevant and delivered professionally.
 Organisations that do not meet this measure, may forfeit the right to represent their clients.
 From an MD perspective those clients do not have any alternative holistic support structure available.

 MDA undertakes an annual review of legislation and protocols that direct its activities to ensure compliance.
 Contemporary guidance concerning OH&S, privacy, grievance, finance and duty of care are superimposed over existing business processes to identify inconsistencies.
-Those processes, expressed in the form of Standard Operating Procedures and Directives are then updated to reflect any changed circumstance.

 The Government requirement for MDA compliance with established legislation and Disability Sector related policies is not new.
 What is new is the increasing desire of Government to undertake qualitative and quantitative checks to ensure and ascertain compliance.